Woodcock: Description and ecology

 Woodcocks have stocky bodies, cryptic brown and blackish plumage, and long slender bills.
 Their eyes are located on the sides of their heads, which gives them 360° vision.
 Unlike in most birds, the tip of the bill's upper mandible is flexible.

 As their common name implies, the woodcocks are woodland birds.
 They feed at night or in the evenings, searching for invertebrates in soft ground with their long bills.
 This habit and their unobtrusive plumage makes it difficult to see them when they are resting in the day.
 Most have distinctive displays known as "roding", usually given at dawn or dusk.

 The range of breeding habits of the Eurasian woodcock extends from the west of Ireland eastwards across Europe and Asia preferring mostly boreal forest regions engulfing northern Japan, and also from the northern limits of the tree zone in Norway.
 Continuing south to the Pyrenees and the northern limits of Spain.
 Nests have been found in Corsica and there are three isolated Atlantic breeding stations in Azores, Madeira and the Canary Islands.
 In Asia the sites can be seen as far south as Kashmir and the Himalayas.

 Hunting

 Some woodcocks have become popular gamebirds.
 The island-endemic species are often quite rare due to overhunting.
-The pin feathers (coverts of the leading primary feather of the wing) of the Eurasian woodcock are sometimes used as brushtips by artists, by whom they are used for fine painting work.
+The pin feathers (coverts of the leading primary feather of the wing) of the Eurasian woodcock are sometimes used by artists as brushtips for fine painting work.

 The cocker spaniel dog breed is named after the bird: the dogs were originally bred to hunt the woodcock.